Triggering tasks from Supabase database webhooks

 If your project does not already have package.json

-files (e.g. if you are using Deno), create them manually and add them to your project root folder.
+file (e.g. if you are using Deno), create it manually in your project’s root folder.

 Run the CLI `init` command